magarena/magarena/release/README.txt

 PalladiaMors
 ShawnieBoy

-- Low quality images updater integrated into the import process.
-- Added proxy settings to preferences dialog under new Network tab.
-- "missing" cards are now referred to as "unimplemented".
-- Revamped download images dialog.
-New download option for unimplemented cards.
-- New preferences setting to view card image at full size (480x680).
-- Translucent screen color (was black) is now based on selected theme.
-- Added link to Firemind script submission page from script screen [issue 644].
-- Click on double-sided or flip card to view other side.
-- "Preview card on select only" setting is now enabled by default.
-- Sound effects are now on by default.
-- "Play Card Animation" setting is now enabled by default.
-- Only show "New Cards" status filter in the Deck Editor.
-- "More Themes Online" option relocated from Settings menu to preferences dialog.
-- fix for issue 638: Missing cards notification message not updated after download.
-- fix for issue 628: Not refreshing background after import.
-- fix for issue 647: Import incorrectly overwrites default cubes.
-- fix for issue 650: Hide cardtable header on Decks screen.
-- fix for issue 656: Only have a single Unimplemented Status filter.
-- fix for issue 483: image files are downloaded to a temporary file then renamed.
-- fix for Issue 646: suppress stats in console.
-- fix for Issue 661: Card animation (should not) play in Text-Mode!
-- Add Fear, Intimidate, Shroud, Hexproof and Indestructible ability icons

-- added the following to the card script: support effect 'When you cycle SN, <effect>' generalize kicker and buyback from mana cost to any cost Add CopySpell effect
-Add 'Morbid' condition - "a creature died this turn" support ability 'Cast SN only <condition>' support ability 'Cast SN with AI only <condition>' generalize SacrificeChosen to SacrificeMultiple support cost 'tap (another)? <amount> untapped <chosen>' support cost 'untap (another)? <amount> tapped <chosen>' support cost 'remove a <type> counter from a creature you control' support effect 'prevent all damage that would be dealt to <chosen> this turn.' support effect 'tap <chosen>. it doesn't untap during its controller's next untap step.' and 'cipher.' support effect 'SN doesn't untap during your next untap step.' support effect '<chosen> doesn't untap during your next untap step.' support effect 'detain <chosen>' support effect 'tap all <group>' and 'untap all <group>' support effect 'populate' support effect 'prevent all combat damage that would be dealt this turn' add ability "SN gets <pt> and <abilities> unless <condition>" support effect 'tap or untap <chosen>' supprt effect 'prevent all combat damage that would be dealt by <chosen> this turn.'
-Add Four or More Snow Permanents condition
+- during the import of card images from the previous version, there is an optional to enable updating of low quality images to high quality images

+- click on double-sided or flip card in the card explorer to view other side

+- add option to download images for unimplemented cards

+- add preferences setting to view card image at full size (480x680)

+- add link to Firemind script submission page from script screen

+- add icons for fear, intimidate, shroud, hexproof, and yndestructible

+- added the following to the card script:
+ * condition: it has defender
+ * condition: no <permanents> are on the battlefield
+ * condition: a creature died this turn
+ * cost: sacrifice <amount> <permanents>
+ * cost: tap <amount> untapped <permanents>'
+ * cost: untap <amount> tapped <permanents>'
+ * cost: remove a <type> counter from a creature you control
+ * effect: if <condition>, <effect>
+ * effect: prevent all combat damage that would be dealt this turn.
+ * effect: prevent all damage that would be dealt to <chosen> this turn.
+ * effect: prevent all combat damage that would be dealt by <chosen> this turn.
+ * effect: tap <chosen>. it doesn't untap during its controller's next untap step.
+ * effect: SN doesn't untap during your next untap step.
+ * effect: cipher.
+ * effect: <chosen> doesn't untap during your next untap step.
+ * effect: detain <chosen>.
+ * effect: tap all <group>.
+ * effect: untap all <group>.
+ * effect: populate.
+ * effect: tap or untap <chosen>.
+ * effect: draw a card at the beginning of the next turn's upkeep.
+ * effect: <effect>~<effect without choice>
+ * effect: turn SN face down.
+ * effect: turn <chosen> face down.
+ * effect: turn <chosen> face up.
+ * effect: flip SN.
+ * effect: transform SN.
+ * ability: Whenever a player cycles a card, <effect>
+ * ability: When you cycle SN, <effect>
+ * ability: protection from <permanents>
+ * ability: cannot be blocked by <permanents>
+ * ability: cannot be blocked except by <permanents>
+ * ability: SN loses <ability> until end of turn.
+ * ability: <chosen> loses <ability> until end of turn.
+ * ability: Cast SN only if <condition>
+ * ability: Cast SN with AI only if <condition>
+ * ability: SN gets <pt> and <abilities> unless <condition>.

+generalize the conditions for on the battlefield
+Add CopySpell effect
 Extend DoesNotUntap regEx to allow for groups.
 Add CombatDamageAny to MagicAbility

-support effect "Draw a card at the beginning of the next turn's upkeep." allow effect to include an extra rider effect joined by ~ Add AddCounterSelf() to MagicCostEvent and rename RemoveCounter() to RemoveCounterSelf() Add additional conditions support "no more than twice/thrice each turn" condition support restricted ability syntax generalize Morph to use MagicMatchedCostEvent generalized cost ExileGraveyardCreature to ExileCard effect "At the beginning of each upkeep, if no spells were cast last turn, transform SN." effect "At the beginning of each upkeep, if a player cast two or more spells last turn, transform SN." support cost 'tap an untapped <chosen>' add 'When SN becomes monstrous' trigger support cost 'Exile a creature card from your graveyard'
+Add AddCounterSelf() to MagicCostEvent and rename RemoveCounter() to RemoveCounterSelf() Add additional conditions support "no more than twice/thrice each turn" condition support restricted ability syntax generalized cost ExileGraveyardCreature to ExileCard support cost 'tap an untapped <chosen>' add 'When SN becomes monstrous' trigger support cost 'Exile a creature card from your graveyard'